 Assistant Professor, Speech-Language Pathology

-Earned doctoral degree in Communication Sciences and Disorders or a related area, and be able to demonstrate a significant record of university teaching experience, clinical experience and expertise, and scholarship.
-Must hold the Certificate of Clinical Competence in speech-language pathology (CCC-SLP) from the American Speech-Language-Hearing Association (ASHA), and must hold or be eligible for the Illinois state speech-language pathology license.
+The successful candidate will hold an earned doctoral degree in Communication Sciences and Disorders and demonstrate a significant record of university teaching, clinical experience, and scholarship.
+In addition, he/she/they must hold the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech-Language-Hearing Association (ASHA), and must hold or be eligible for the Illinois state speech-language pathology license.

 Instructions : To apply for this position, please visit https://jobs.lewisu.edu/postings/6221